davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   }
 \end{align*}

-This makes a bit of intuitive sense.
+This makes some intuitive sense.
 If we imagine a person browsing the web coming to a page with no links, would we say that they're stuck on that page?
 No.  They probably just think of some other page to go to.
+We might say that this idea is represented in the act of changing any zero columns to sets of equal probabilities.

-### Dangling Zones
+### Dangling Sets of Vertices and Circular Linking

 What if our walker wanders into some corner of the internet that doesn't reference anything outside of itself?
+Maybe such an area could be an online manual that only links to other sections in the same manual.
+The walker would get stuck there, endlessly flipping between manual pages.
+Also, what if the walker happens upon a set of pages that link to each other in a perfectly circular fashion as seen in figure 1 from the first section?
+This would present a mathematical problem.
+If our initial state vector began on one of those pages, the 1 element would just move between positions and the vector would never stabilize.
+Both of these problems are seen with the mini web in figure 4.
+We give the transition matrix for this web below multiplied a few times with a possible state vector:

 \begin{align*}
   \M{0 \\ 1 \\ 0 \\ 0} &= \M{%